Wilhelmina FitzClarence, Countess of Munster: Family and early life

-Wilhelmina "Mina" Kennedy-Erskine was born on 27 June 1830 in Dun House, Montrose, Scotland.
+Wilhelmina "Mina" Kennedy-Erskine was born on 27 June 1830 in the House of Dun, Montrose, Scotland.
 She was the second child of the Hon.
 John Kennedy-Erskine and his wife Lady Augusta FitzClarence, an illegitimate daughter of William IV (who became monarch the day before Mina's birth).
 Her father, the second son of the 13th Earl of Cassilis, was a captain with the 16th Lancers and an equerry to King William before dying in 1831 at the age of 28.
 Her paternal grandmother, Anne Watts, was a descendant of the Schuyler family, the Van Cortlandt family (including Stephanus Van Cortlandt), and the Delancey family of British North America.

 Mina lived with her widowed mother and two siblings in a "charming brick house" on the River Thames called Railshead, which was next door to a house owned by her paternal grandparents.
 King William visited the family often and was quite fond of Mina; on one occasion, he visited to comfort his daughter when three- or four-year-old Mina nearly died of a "very dangerous brain fever".
 The Kennedy-Erskines also often visited Windsor Castle during the king's reign.

 Five years after Kennedy-Erskine's death, Lady Augusta married Lord Frederick Gordon-Hallyburton, a decision that displeased her first husband's parents.
 The decision led to Lady Augusta's departure from Railshead.
 In 1837 she became State Housekeeper at Kensington Palace after the death of her sister, Lady De L'Isle.
 Mina lived there until she married.
 She and her sister Millicent enjoyed music and had a particular love for the Italian soprano Marietta Alboni.
 The sisters' Italian singing-master secretly arranged for a meeting with Alboni, but the encounter did not go well; the singer discovered that they were the daughters of the "housekeeper", and, assuming that they were not ladies, departed soon after.

 In the late 1840s, Mina travelled through Europe with her family so that they might "learn languages and finish [their] education".
 The trip started in 1847, when Mina journeyed to Dresden due to her mother's desire for her daughters to learn German.
 From 1847 to 1849, she and her family lived in Paris near the Arc de Triomphe, and were kindly received by the French Royal Family headed by Louis Philippe I and Queen Marie Amelie.
 They left soon after the king and queen's fall from power, as the city had suddenly become unsafe for those of their rank.
 In 1850, they visited the court of Hanover and were received by Ernest Augustus, King of Hanover and his family; later that year, they returned to Kensington Palace and Mina and Millicent came out in society.